Keeping medical devices in market and maintaining CE-marks

 Post-Market Clinical Follow-Up (PMCF) and Vigilance systems are vital components of Post-Market Surveillance (PMS) systems under the EU MDR.
 In this article, we consider steps that manufacturers can take to drive compliance with PMCF and vigilance data collection.

 The following ‘golden rules’ guide all of our PMCF design services and underpin our success in driving ongoing investigator engagement and data collection compliance.
-For further information about our approach to maximising data collection compliance, read about our PMCF services or speak with a member of our team.
+For further information about our approach to maximising data collection compliance, speak with a member of our team.

 Effective data collection - the golden rules